puppetlabs/puppet-docs/source/puppet/4.9/style_guide.markdown

   other_key     => 'some other value',
 }

-# array with indention of elements past one stop
+# array with indention of elements past two spaces
 service { 'foo':
   require => [
               File['foo_config'],